sndvsk/FoodDeliveryDemoApp/README.md

 ## How to use

-Api documentation in done with SpringDoc OpenAPI Swagger [springdoc-openapi v2](https://springdoc.org/v2/)

 Use [Swagger UI](http://localhost:8080/swagger-ui/index.html) to test the endpoints.

 ![swagger ui look](src/main/resources/misc/swagger_look.png)

+Swagger UI is powered by SpringDoc OpenAPI (v2.0.4) [springdoc-openapi v2.0.4](https://springdoc.org/v2/)

-Postman can also be used, as well as CURL etc.
+Postman can also be used, as well as CURL etc. \
+Most of the validation supports exception handling for empty parameters.

 ## Tests
 Coverage of DeliveryFeeService is 89%.
 ![delivery fee service test coverage](src/main/resources/misc/test_coverage_delivery_fee_service.png)

+## TODOS

+1. TBD